Real Estate · Rental Properties

 Underinsurance at partial loss

 A rental building was insured at a limit set several years ago without adjustment for construction cost inflation.
 A fire then damages approximately half the building.
-The carrier applies the policy's coinsurance provision, which requires the building to be insured to a defined percentage of its current replacement cost.
+The insurer applies the policy's coinsurance provision, which requires the building to be insured to a defined percentage of its current replacement cost.

-Because the coverage limit is materially below the required percentage, the carrier proportionally reduces the loss payment.
+Because the coverage limit is materially below the required percentage, the insurer proportionally reduces the loss payment.
 The landlord receives a claim payment covering only a portion of the actual repair cost.
 Periodic review of the insured limit relative to current construction costs helps prevent the coinsurance gap.

 The claim scenarios above are illustrative examples only.
 They do not represent actual clients, actual claims, or guaranteed coverage outcomes.
 Coverage for any specific situation depends on the policy terms, conditions, exclusions, and the facts of the claim.